GrinonBarrett/Taksidos/Core Rules/2=Combat/5=Special Actions.md

 #### Follow-Up
 Reaction
-If you successfully attack a creature, you may perform an additional attack against them with disadvantage.
+If you successfully attack a creature, you may perform an additional melee attack against them with disadvantage.
 If the attack was one-handed, the attack must be made with a different hand/weapon.
 A two-handed attack can be repeated this way.

 #### Parry
 Reaction